ziqi92/peptide-binding-prediction/ReadMe.md

 <code>-k</code>: specifies the size of filters.

-<code>-ft</code>: specifies the feature type used by the model (can be "Blosum", "Deep", "One-hot", and their combinations connected with "_", for example, "Blosum_Deep".)
+<code>-ft</code>: specifies the feature type used by the model (can be "Blosum", "Learned", "One-hot", and their combinations connected with "_", for example, "Blosum_Learned".)